schmettow/New_Stats/docs/Linear_mixed-effects_models.md

 <img src="Linear_mixed-effects_models_files/figure-html/unnamed-chunk-37-1.png" width="90%" />

 This spaghetti plot broadly confirms, that all participants experience the Uncanny Valley.
 For a more detailedanalysis, a facetted plot would be better suited, allowing to inspect the curves case-by-case.
-We proceed directly to a more formal method of testing universality: In [#test_statistic] we have seen how the posterior distributions of shoulder and trough can be first derived and then used to give a more definitive answer on the shape of the polynomial.
+We proceed directly to a more formal method of testing universality: In \@ref(test-statistic) we have seen how the posterior distributions of shoulder and trough can be first derived and then used to give a more definitive answer on the shape of the polynomial.
 It was argued that the unique pattern of the Uncanny Valley is to have a shoulder left of a trough.
 These two properties can be checked by identifying the stationary points.
 The proportion of MCMC iterations that fulfill these properties can is evidence that the effect exists.
 For testing universality of the effect, we just have to run the same analysis on participant-level.
 Since the participant-level effects are deviations from the population-level effect, we first have to add the population level effect to the random effects (using the Bayr command `re_scores`), which creates absolute polynomial coefficients.
 The two command `trough` and `shoulder` from package Uncanny ((github.com/schmettow/uncanny)[http://github.com/schmettow/uncanny]) require a matrix of coefficients, which is done by spreading out the posterior distribution table.